-All landscaping and stormwater plants adjacent to sidewalks and pedestrian walkways shall be maintained to prevent encroachment onto the sidewalks and ground cover such as rocks or mulch shall be secured to prevent pedestrian hazards in consistency with the 2012 TSP (Condition).
+All landscaping and stormwater facilities adjacent to sidewalks and pedestrian walkways shall be maintained to prevent encroachment onto the sidewalks and ground cover such as rocks or mulch shall be secured to prevent pedestrian hazards in consistency with the 2012 TSP (Condition 9.1).

 The proposed sidewalks and street ROW meet City standards for local streets.
-These criteria are met.
+These criteria are met or conditioned to be met.